pinnaculum/levior/README.md

 It is also possible to load predefined rules by using the *include* keyword in your config file.
 If you prefix the path with *levior:*, it will be loaded from the builtin [rules library](https://gitlab.com/cipres/levior/-/tree/master/levior/configs) (please [open a PR](https://gitlab.com/cipres/levior/-/merge_requests/new) to submit new rules), otherwise it is assumed to be a local file.
+Because all the config files use the YAML syntax, you can omit the *.yaml* suffix in the filename (it will be appended automatically).

 ```yaml
 include: